isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

 to help your students learn about the E21CC.
 Students get to engage in games and interactives and collect gems as they complete these lessons.
 Find out more about E21CC Quests <a href="/e21cc-quests/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>

+<p>Interested to delve deeper into critical, adaptive, and inventive thinking skills for 21CC development?
+[Discover our resources here]("/21ccn-resources/") and embark on a journey to explore how 21CC can be developed in Science and English.</p>
 <p>------------------</p>
 <center><h2 id="impact">Our Impact</h2></center>